 Internal Audit is responsible for maintaining the Internal Audit Charter.
 Amendment of this Charter is subject to the approval of the Audit Committee and Board of Trustees after review by the Executive Director.

 Ratification of Charter

-The Charter will be reviewed and ratified by the Board every two-years in conjunction with the Audit Committee Charter review as stated in the minutes of the respective meeting.
+The Charter will be reviewed and ratified by the Board every two-years in conjunction with the Audit Committee Charter review.

 Investment Committee Charter